off77th/off77th.github.io/_posts/Tech/2025-02-09-Google-Bigtable.markdown

 ## Introduction
 Long time no see.
 Third of 25 articles - Google's Bigtable paper ["Bigtable: A Distributed Storage System for Structured Data"](https://research.google/pubs/bigtable-a-distributed-storage-system-for-structured-data/){:target="_blank"}, 2006.
 One of the most influential academic papers in the world of distributed storage systems, that describes a scalable, high-performance, and distributed storage system that underpins many of Google's most essential services, including Google Search, Google Earth, and Google Analytics.
 If you're looking to deepen your understanding of distributed databases, this paper is a must-read.

 ![Google Bigtable header picture](../../../assets/pictures/Google_Bigtable.png)

 ## Recommended prerequisities to read the article
 Before diving into Bigtable, it's beneficial to have a solid understanding of the following things:
 - **Distributed Systems:** Concepts like consistency, availability, partitioning (CAP theorem), and consensus protocols.
 - **Google File System (GFS):** Bigtable is built on top of GFS, so understanding its architecture helps grasp Bigtable’s design principles.
-You can find more about GFS in previous post "The Google File System Paper"!
+You can find more about GFS in the previous post "The Google File System Paper"!
 - **Data Models:** Column-oriented storage and NoSQL databases, as Bigtable diverges significantly from traditional relational databases.

 ## Overview of the Bigtable Paper
 The Bigtable paper provides an in-depth explanation of how Google built a scalable storage system for handling structured data at a massive scale.

 - **Architecture of the BigTable**
     - Bigtable is a distributed storage system that organizes data into tables.